-If you have never submitted to Jesus Christ as Lord, please pray with me the following, but pray genuinely with your heart because it is not about the specific words but the condition of the heart and submission to God.
+If you have never submitted to Yeshua as Lord, please pray with me the following, but pray genuinely with your heart because it is not about the specific words but the condition of the heart and submission to God.

-Heavenly Father, I come to you in the name of Jesus Christ.
+Heavenly Father, I come to you in the name of Yeshua.
 I admit that I have done wrong and ask your forgiveness.
-I believe in my heart that Jesus died for my sin and that you raised Him from the dead.
-I ask Jesus into my heart as Lord over my life.
+I believe in my heart that Yeshua died for my sin and that you raised Him from the dead.
+I ask Yeshua into my heart as Lord over my life.
 Help me to change my attitude and behavior to turn away from my own ways and the world’s ways and instead turn toward You and live the way You teach as revealed in Your word, the Bible.
 Help me to gladly and boldly proclaim Jesus publicly in my life.
-Thank you God for saving me.
+Thank you, God, for saving me.

-If you made this decision today, we encourage you to reach out to us so that we can welcome you into the body of Christ as well as pray for you and provide more information and encouragement for your life changing decision.
+If you made this decision today, we encourage you to reach out to us or others in the body of Christ so that we can welcome you as well as pray for you and provide more information and encouragement for your life changing decision.
 You can reach us through our Contact Us page.

-Why is it important to declare Jesus as Lord publicly?
-Jesus said so.
+Why is it important to declare Yeshua as Lord publicly?
+He said so.

 Matthew 10:32-33 32 “Therefore everyone who [z]confesses Me before men, I will also confess [aa]him before My Father who is in heaven.
 33 But whoever [ab]denies Me before men, I will also deny him before My Father who is in heaven.

-Also, connecting with other Christians and publicly declaring your decision to follow Christ can help provide important support from other believers to help you on your journey with Jesus Christ.
-Remember, many who reject Jesus will try to talk you out of submitting to Him and following Him.
-Pray God will guide you to and connect you with the fellowship of true brothers and sisters in Christ that will help you to continue your lifelong journey to know, love, and serve Jesus Christ!
+Also, connecting with other disciples (or learners) of Yeshua and publicly declaring your decision to follow Him can help provide important support from others to help you on your journey.
+Remember, many who reject Yeshua will try to talk you out of submitting to Him and following Him.
+Some even do this while claiming to follow Him.
+Pray God will guide you to and connect you with the fellowship of true brothers and sisters in Yeshua that will help you to continue your lifelong journey to know, love, and serve our savior and messiah!